-The EPSY Program Advisors will notify students via email with specific application instructions each semester.
+The EPSY Academic Program Advisors will notify students via email with specific application instructions each semester.
 Check your official student email regularly for updates and deadlines for EPSO travel award opportunities.
+Information on additional sources of funding will be posted to the listsery as available.